What is Typography?

 The Basics of Typography Design

 It may be obvious, but it is always important to address the details and many of these basics will remind you to pay attention to those details.
 This strengthens your designs and may even save you from having to change things later.
 For example, kerning is the space between particular characters and while some fonts have naturally good kerning, others require the designer to go in and make small adjustments.
+Establishing visual hierarchy is crucial for guiding the reader’s eye through the content, ensuring that the most important elements stand out.
 There are so many other basics to typography and Adobe has a great resource for learning them called Typography 101: A crash course of terms to know.

 Almost every project will involve the use of two or three fonts and knowing how to pair them is essential.
 Typically, opposites attract when it comes to pairing fonts and experimentation or trial and error is necessary in my opinion.
 There are many resources that can be helpful in deciding on what fonts to pair.
 Websites where you download fonts like Adobe Fonts will sometimes show pairing suggestions.
 There are also pairing generators like this one on designs.ai.
 Some websites even have font pairs that you can download together like this pairing called Highrush that I found on Envato Elements.

-Think About How People Will Interact with Your Design
+Think About How People Will Interact with Your Visual Hierarchy

 This tip applies in multiple ways.
 You must think about what product you are designing for such as a brochure versus a website.
 This is extremely important because there are specific things to remember when designing for different platforms or assets.
 One of the biggest factors that dictates typography is whether it is being designed to be digital or printed.
 Therefore, there are specific things to think about when designing for the web such as color accessibility.